val broker = SimBroker()

 Simulated Broker

+interface just like any other implementation.
 You use the SimBroker

-class (short for Simulated Broker) both for the back testing and forward testing stages.
 See also the four stages for more background about the different stages when developing trading strategies.

 SimBroker can simulate a wide range of brokers and exchanges.
 Besides several configuration parameters that are available, the behavior can be further extended by providing custom models for trading, fee and account modelling.